12 Truths About Defensive Behavior

-Of course, we are all wired to protect ourselves — so most of us get defensive at least sometimes.
-But if you find that either you or your partner is always on guard, waiting on the front-lines to pounce into a defensive mode of communicating, it can be deeply harmful to the relationship.
+We are all wired to protect ourselves, and this can lead to defensive behavior.
+But if you find that either you or your partner is always on guard, waiting on the front lines to pounce into a defensive mode of communicating, it can be deeply harmful to the relationship.

-Here are 12 truths about defensiveness — what it is and why it happens — that can help us better understand this self-protecting impulse (and especially when it gets precarious).
-In understanding defensiveness better, we can learn to dismantle it as a habit, and begin engaging more compassionately and openly in our relationships.
+Here are 12 truths about defensiveness that can help us better understand this self-protecting impulse.
+In understanding defensiveness better, we can learn to dismantle it as a habit and begin engaging more compassionately and openly in our relationships.

-My favorite is by author Sharon Ellison: to be defensive is to react with "a war mentality to a non-war issue."
-In other words, defensiveness is an impulsive and reactive mode of responding to a situation or conversation.
+To be defensive is to react with an overprotective mentality so a situation that perhaps doesn't warrant it.
+Defensiveness is an impulsive and reactive mode of responding to a situation or conversation.
 Rather than listening with an open heart, we respond with our metaphorical shields up and weapons drawn.

 4. Conflict allows for reconnection (and more).

 We are hardwired for both connection to others and protection for ourselves.
 In the first stage of love, when we're infatuated by the freshness and excitement of new romance, we anticipate the best in our new partner.
-And we're rewarded, because each thing they say and do activates the connection center of our brain.
-We view their actions, intentions and language through the lens of our positive vision.
+And we're rewarded because each thing they say and do activates the connection center of our brain.
+We view their actions, intentions, and language through the lens of our positive vision.
 As the chemistry of the "honeymoon phase" shifts, a second kind of circuitry emerges, one that is about sustainable connection.

-That said, it turns out that we're wired for self-protection as well.
 So in times of defensiveness—when your natural self-protection instincts set in—see if you can tap into our naturally coexistent desire to connect.
 Remember the enduring connection from that first stage of love, and try to access the feelings that first made you predisposed toward generosity and understanding at the outset of your relationship.

 7. Withdrawal is not actually a great way to protect ourselves.

 When we experience our partner as a threat, we withdraw to protect ourselves from further injury.
 Yet withdrawal and disconnection are what continue to create trouble.
-At the heart of our vulnerability lies the feeling that we've lost our best friend.
-Our heart and body ache for their return.
-Yet our behavior often is the last thing that would invite them back.
+At the heart of our vulnerability lies the feeling that we've been hurt by someone we love.
+We may ache for them to "return" and reconnect, yet our behavior is the last thing that would invite them back.
 So when you least feel like reaching out to connect, take a risk and try it; the results will pay off (much more than isolating yourself).

-Sure, books on healthy relationships often emphasize the importance of expressing anger and complaints, but seldom do they tell us how to cope with being on the receiving end.
+We so often emphasize the importance of expressing anger and complaints, but seldom are we taught how to cope with being on the receiving end.
 How do you sit calmly and quietly while your partner laments that you're neither emotionally available nor trustworthy?
 How do you silence your inner-lawyer's constant stream of counterarguments?
 Ask yourself these questions, and find a way to find inner peace during criticism so you won't react defensively.

 10. Your childhood history has a lot to do with how you respond to criticism.